 Having noted that some D1R KO mice had a small amount of FAA on a 60% CR diet (note the interquartile range in Figures 2B-E) and that D1R KO mice increased their activity when acutely fasted, we sought to further prompt FAA timing in D1R KO mice.
 We intentionally cued the D1R KO and control mice to expect food by entering room in which they were being video recorded and disturbing their cage lids 2 hr in advance (ZT7) of actual feeding time at ZT 9.
 We expected that this ‘cue’ would alert D1R KO mice and perhaps facilitate FAA.
 We cued D1R WT and KO mice on an AL diet to assay the amount of activity that occurs as the result of a disturbance independent of FAA.
 We observed a small increase in high activity behaviors lasting only ten min post-cue in both D1R WT and D1R KO mice; there were no significant differences in the amount of activity induced in D1R WT and KO mice (Figure 6A).
 D1R KO mice on a CR diet did not show a sustained increase in activity after being cued to feeding time; their activity lasted only ~10 min subsequent to the cue (Figure 6B).
 WT control mice on a CR diet showed a large increase in activity induced by the cue, or were already demonstrating FAA at the time of the cue, and sustained their increased activity for the following 2 hr (Figure 6B).
 Summation of the time of high-activity behavior 2 hr prior to feeding demonstrated a significant increase in activity in of WT mice when CR compared to AL feeding, but not in D1R KO mice (Figure 5C).
-These results suggest that even cuing the D1R KO mice to the subsequent availability of food did not trigger sustained FAA behaviors.
+These results suggest that even cuing the D1R KO mice to the subsequent availability of food did not trigger FAA behaviors.

 Palatable meal anticipation by D1R KO mice on an ad libitum diet